 Adoption is the permanent, legal transfer of parental rights and responsibilities from a child’s birth parents to adoptive parents.
 Santa Barbara Department of Social Services offers adoption services and is able to facilitate adoptions of children in foster care as well as assist birth parents who are considering placing their child for adoption.
 If you are a birth parent who would like more information about the adoption process and available options, please call (866) 899-2649 or (800) 367-0166

-In order to adopt, parents must first be licensed as Resource Families in order to care for the child until the adoption is finalized.
-Relatives of children they are adopting need to be approved by CWS as relative caregivers and certain State requirements, similar to foster care licensing, must be met.
+In order to adopt, interested individuals must first be approved as Resource Families in order to care for the child until the adoption is finalized.
+Relatives of children they wish to adopt, must also be approved as Resource Families.

 The steps to adoption include:

-For more information about foster parenting, click here.
+For more information about becoming a Resource Parent, click here.

 The Adoption Assistance Program (AAP) was established by the federal and state governments to provide financial assistance to help families with the ongoing expenses of caring for a child adopted from Resource Family.